Most interesting landmarks of Indonesia

 - National Monument (Monas) – Jakarta.
 133 m tall monument of unusual design.
 It symbolizes the independence fight and was built in 1961 – 1975.

-Described wonders of Indonesia
+Described landmarks of Indonesia

 Indonesia is a true land of wonders.
 There are few other countries in the world which can offer similar array of diverse, unique and beautiful natural and cultural monuments.
 Some truly surprising highlights of Indonesia are: